sokolalec/villainous/README.md

 - When a player wins with a Villain, they move to the next Villain in the line, moving towards each other
   - If one player would move onto the same Villain the other player just lost with, they skip over that Villain, but must go back and win with that Villain immediately after the other player wins
 - The first player to reach the opposite side of the line, wins
+- If both players have the same Villain remaining, it is a draw
 - The player going first in each individual match is decided by coin flip

 Tournament `003`: